trystan-geoffre/Full-Stack-Trading-App/README.md

 **SQLite3:** Python library that enables the use of SQLite within PythonLibrary permitting to use SQLite within python

-**Alpaca_trade_ap:i** Python API that allows the utilization of Alpaca's functions, enabling real-time market trading for free, with a focus on algorithmic trading strategies.
+**Alpaca_trade_api:** Python API that allows the utilization of Alpaca's functions, enabling real-time market trading for free, with a focus on algorithmic trading strategies.

 **ta-lib:** A technical analysis library in Python, providing tools and functions for analyzing financial markets and making informed trading decisions based on technical indicators.